-Don't use import
+Don't use import in Nix

 When you start with Nix, the language seems scary at first.
 But then you get the hang of it.
 Your nixfiles start getting bigger and bigger, with more complex expressions inside them.